Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-- What if we have additional documentation that we did not originally send with the request?
+- What if we find additional documentation that we didn't send with our original response?

 -

-You may send additional documentation to the CERT Documentation Center (CDC) at any time, even if it is after the requested time frame.
+You may send additional documentation to the CERT Documentation Center (CDC) at any time, even after the requested time frame.
 Be sure to include a copy of the bar-coded cover sheet to identify the claim identification (CID) number associated with your documentation.

 -

-- Why would the CERT contractor consider my claim an error?
+- Why did the CERT contractor consider my claim an error?

 -

-The CERT Assignment of Error Categories document on the CMS website explains when a claim is placed in one of the five major error categories.
-Tips on how to avoid these errors are listed below.
+explains when a claim is placed in one of the 5 major error categories.
+Tips on how to avoid these errors are listed below.- No Documentation

 - Submit supporting documentation for the service(s) billed within the timeframe indicated on the request.
 See Avoid CERT No Documentation Errors for additional information.